eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/_index.md

   Learn more about provided development model for Vehicle Apps.
 ---

-## Introduction

 The Velocitas development model is centered around what are known as [Vehicle Apps](#vehicle-apps).
-Automation allows engineers to make high-impact changes frequently and deploy [Vehicle Apps](#vehicle-apps) through cloud backends as over-the-air updates.
-The [Vehicle App](#vehicle-apps) development model is about _speed_ and _agility_ paired with state-of-the-art software quality.
+Automation allows engineers to make high-impact changes frequently and deploy Vehicle Apps through cloud backends as over-the-air updates.
+The Vehicle App development model is about _speed_ and _agility_ paired with state-of-the-art software quality.

 ## Development Architecture